keinerweiss/JavaScriptCourse/README.md

 Course outline
 --------------
-The course is construed for 6 days.
+The course is set up for 6 days.
 Each day with 3 hour lecture and 2-3 hours practical work.
-Students have to review the course material, as it reflects the lecture very well.

 Each lecture is devided in 4 parts (except the first and last one).